runabol/tork-docs/src/app/quick-start/page.md

     description: "Learn how to quickly start using Tork with this guide."
 ---

+Tork is designed to let you define jobs consisting of multiple tasks, each running inside its own Docker container.
+You can run Tork on a single machine (standalone mode) or set it up in a distributed environment with multiple workers.

+---

 ## Requirements

 1. Make sure you have a fairly recent version of Docker installed on your system.
 You can download Docker from the [official Docker website](https://www.docker.com/get-started).